 Best MBA to do after BSc Medical Imaging Technology?

-Asked by Akshay about 1 year ago
+Asked by Akshay almost 2 years ago

 I suggest doing a healthcare management MBA.
 After a BSc in Medical Imaging Technology, I assume you are looking to continue in the healthcare sector.
 And the reason why I’m suggesting healthcare management is that it is the most lucrative and the most relevant option now.